-The trail allows both residents and visitors to identify 50+ sites in Louisa County.
+This digital trail is made possible by a grant from the 2019 American Evolution Commemoration program.
+The trail allows both residents and visitors to identify 50+ historical sites in Louisa County.
 Together they unfold the story of our American Democracy focusing on the experiences of Indians, women, and African Americans.
-This new interactive digital driving trail is much like a Treasure Hunt and a Mystery Game combined!
-Available online June 1st, 2018.
+Visit the trail by clicking on the link below.

 The Land Between the Rivers - Piedmont Virginia Digital History, is an online collaboration between several of the local historical societies and museums in the portion of Virginia between the James and Rappahannock Rivers.

-Historical Society staff, volunteers and community members have recorded over 200 African American burial sites across Louisa County.
+Historical Society staff, volunteers and community members have recorded over 200 African-American burial sites across Louisa County.
 Many of these sites contain the remains of people who died enslaved.
-Follow the link below to see the map where some of these sites have been located.
+Follow the link below to add information about new sites.

 We are delighted to announce that an updated, revised, and expanded edition of The Old Home Places of Louisa County Revisited is now available!
 The Louisa County Historical Society publishes two magazines a year that feature articles on local history and historical sites as well as transcriptions and abstracts of historical records.
 Back issues are available for purchase for $9.95 each (depending on availability).
 Special magazine editions on the Trevilian Station Battle, the Mineral Centennial, and the two-part Foundations of Louisa County are $19.95 each.